Scoop: Columbus Zoo owed back taxes for properties tied to corruption scandal

 Of note: Former zoo president and CEO Tom Stalf rented a third home to his in-laws, in Franklin County, but an auditor spokesperson says those property taxes were paid.

-By the numbers: The nonprofit zoo's annual budget is $92 million, about 20% from Franklin County property taxes.
+By the numbers: About 20% of the nonprofit zoo's annual budget of $92 million comes from Franklin County property taxes.

 - In addition to the $44,000 in back taxes and at least $631,000 lost due to officials' misspending, the zoo also spent money — though it's still unclear how much — hiring a law firm, auditing firm and search firm to recover from the situation and find a new CEO.